passsy/kt.dart/README.md

 immutableDartList.add(5); // throws: Unsupported operation: Cannot add to an unmodifiable list
 ```

-Dart's mutable `List` is undistinguishable from an immutable `List` which might cause errors.
+Dart's mutable `List` is indistinguishable from an immutable `List` which might cause errors.
 ```dart
 void addDevice(List<Widget> widgets, Device device) {
   // no way to check whether widgets is mutable or not